How To Develop A Recruitment Strategy That Hires Fast

 Limit your must-haves to five or fewer items.
 If you can’t narrow it down, you haven’t aligned yet.
 Keep working the list until the hiring manager can articulate the top five without hesitating.

 Once you’ve agreed on requirements, document them in a one-page candidate profile that every interviewer, recruiter, or HR partner uses throughout the search.
 This keeps evaluations consistent and gives you a clear benchmark for every conversation.
+Furthermore, it removes the subjective “gut feeling” debates that lengthen debrief calls unnecessarily.

 Here’s a basic template to start from: